HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/themes_skins/customizing_theme/expression_language_beans/index.md

 The PortalBean provides access to EL beans that represent some of the HCL Portal models.
 You can use these models to access resource information in your JSPs.

-You can access the PortalBean with the following items.
-Append the following beans to `wp.` to create a bean in your JSP.
-For example, `wp.themeList.current` gets the current element and returns [Theme](./theme_list/theme/index.md).
+You can access following items using the PortalBean.
+Append the following bean names to `wp.` to create a bean in your JSP.
+For example, `wp.themeList.current` gets the current theme and returns a [Theme](./theme_list/theme/index.md) bean representing it.

 - **[wp.ac](./access_control/index.md)** <br>
     Provides read access to the current access control permissions for a resource.